esphome/esphome-docs/components/sensor/kamstrup_kmp.rst

       For more information regarding uart configuration, refer to :ref:`UART <uart>`.
     - Only the provided sensors will appear as sensor, and only those are read from the meter.
-    - The custom sensors can be used to receive measurements from the Kampstrup meter, other than the ones provided natively with this component.
-To request extra measurements, use any of the ``custom1`` through ``custom5`` sensors and provide the KMP command.
+    - Custom sensors can be used to receive measurements from the Kampstrup meter, other than the ones provided natively with this component.
+To request extra measurements, add one or multiple sensors to the ``custom`` setting and provide the KMP command.
 This command is a 2 byte integer value.
 For example ``0x003C`` is the command code for heat energy.
+In the example above, two custom sensors were added.
+These request the Heat Energy and Heat Power respectively.
+This will be the same as the native ``heat_energy`` and ``power`` sensors.
     - Keep in mind that the meter is battery operated.
 The more sensors read and the lower the update interval, the faster the battery will drain.